hashicorp/terraform-provider-google/website/docs/d/sql_database_instance.html.markdown

 * `disk_autoresize` - Configuration to increase storage size automatically.

+* `disk_autoresize_limit` - The maximum size, in GB, to which storage capacity can be automatically increased.

 * `disk_size` - The size of data disk, in GB.

 * `disk_type` - The type of data disk.